 Of course, you can’t change the past, which means you can’t change the things that have to do with your feelings of brokenness.
 However, what you can change about the past is your perspective on it.

-You can choose to feel disheartened and demotivated by what’s happened to you, or you can choose to use the things that have happened to you as a lesson and use those experiences to navigate your life better as you move forward.
+You can choose to feel disheartened and demotivated by what’s happened to you, or you can choose to learn from those events and use those experiences to navigate your life better as you move forward.

 “Mindfulness practice means that we commit fully in each moment to be present, inviting ourselves to interface with this moment in full awareness, with the intention to embody as best we can an orientation of calmness, mindfulness, and equanimity right here and right now.”- Jon Kabat-Zinn.